-The Remuneration Committee is composed of two non-executive independent directors.
+The Remuneration Committee is composed of the CEO ad interim (invited) and three non-executive independent directors.
 This committee assumes the mission described in the article 526quater of the Belgian "Code des Sociétés".
 More generally, it assists the Board of Directors in its responsibilities concerning the setting of remuneration for the company's executives and managers.
-The members of this committee met 4 times in 2017.
+The members of this committee met 7 times in 2018.